Skip to main content

 highway overpass

-Project Underway: The research will evaluate a variety of traditional and innovative behavioral traffic safety campaigns to identify noteworthy practices and cost-effective approaches.
+The research evaluated a variety of traditional and innovative behavioral traffic safety campaigns to identify noteworthy practices and cost-effective approaches.

 Project Overview

-State highway safety offices (SHSOs) work with media companies that offer various ways to share traffic safety messaging with the motoring public.
+State highway safety offices (SHSOs) collaborate with media outlets that provide various avenues to disseminate traffic safety messages to the motoring public.
 Common strategies include print, broadcast, digital, out-of-home, social, experiential, and partner co-branding.
 Little is known about the effectiveness of such messaging, whether one form is better than others, or which demographic groups might be most impacted by each form of messaging.

-The objective of this research is to develop guidelines for delivering effective traffic safety messaging and how different delivery methods impact various demographic groups.
-The research will evaluate a variety of traditional and innovative behavioral traffic safety campaigns to identify noteworthy practices and cost-effective approaches.
-It will include case studies of several SHSOs and a diverse spectrum of media strategies.
+The objective of this research was to develop guidelines for delivering effective traffic safety messaging and to determine how different delivery methods impact various demographic groups.
+The research evaluated a variety of traditional and innovative behavioral traffic safety campaigns to identify noteworthy practices and cost-effective approaches.
+It included case studies of several SHSOs and a diverse spectrum of media strategies.